 Croatia has a great potential to implement business ideas and ambitions.
-A contributory factor is the fact that Croatia is a full member of the European Union, which was recognized not only by domestic but also by foreign investors.
-More than 15 thousand foreign companies have been opened in Croatia in the recent years.
+A contributory factor is a fact that Croatia is a full member of the European Union, which was recognized not only by domestic but also by foreign investors.
+More than 15 thousand foreign companies have been opened in Croatia in recent years.

 Economic opportunities in Croatia

 Croatia is a member of the United Nations, the Organization for Security and Cooperation and the Council of Europe.
 The currency is stable, and industrial production is continuously growing.

 Foreign investments are constantly encouraged to strengthen trade and business relations especially between Great Britain and Croatia.
 This can only present numerous advantages to those who consider running a business and register a company in Croatia.

 Legislation in Croatia

 Croatian legal framework is based on Austrian and German models.
 The Constitution of the Republic of Croatia guarantees free capital transfer and repatriation of profit free of charge to all investors, and Croatian law ensures equal rights for domestic and foreign physical and legal entities.